Get answers to your health care coverage questions.

 - Do I qualify for Medicaid?

-- Eligibility for Medicaid is expanding in many states, including Connecticut.
-More people than ever will qualify for Medicaid starting in 2014.
+- Eligibility for Medicaid has expanded in many states, including Connecticut.

-Whether you do will depend on your income level.
-Connecticut residents in households up to 138% of the federal poverty level may be eligible.
+Whether you qualify will depend on your income level.
+Single or Connecticut residents without children with household incomes up to 138% of the federal poverty level may be eligible.
+There are higher income thresholds for pregnant women (263%), children (201%) and parents or caregivers of Medicaid eligible children (201%).

 Connecticut residents above these income levels may be eligible for financial help with a qualified health plan purchased through Access Health CT.